Credit cards

 Be alert to scams

-• Check websites are secure: Make sure the site has HTTPS or a padlock symbol at the start of the line.
-Vital if you’re entering payment details.
+• Check websites are secure: Look for https:// and the padlock symbol before entering payment details.

-• Pay wisely: Use a debit, credit card or PayPal for extra protection on your purchases.
-Avoid websites that only use payments like money transfers or cryptocurrency.
+• Pay wisely: Use a credit or debit card, or PayPal for extra protection.
+Avoid money transfers or crypto payments.

 Reap rewards